 The directory is updated frequently and is the best resource for current programs.
-These programs serve to increase students' clinical exposure to various types of facilities within the community to provide a more meaningful institutional involvement by students in podiatric medicine.
-Students are afforded an opportunity to see both podiatric and medical management of patients in various types of community settings.
+These programs increase students' clinical exposure to various types of facilities in the community to provide a more meaningful institutional involvement by students in podiatric medicine.
+Students can see both podiatric and medical management of patients in various community settings.